| The

 won't operate if it is too windy and prey they don't have a power

 cut half way up and you're left dangling.
+Cape

 Point.
 Hire a care and drive down the coast to Cape Point.